Kill (Cannibal Corpse album): Reception and legacy

 The album received positive reviews from critics.
 AllMusic gave it a 3.5 out of 5 rating, stating that "Kill doesn't break any new ground for the veteran sickos, but if it ain't broke don't fix it -- just turn it up louder", while also commenting that the songs are "13 aural assaults that will be welcomed by fans with open mouths"; About.com gave the album a 4.5 out of 5 rating.

 Kill was considered a "turning point" in the band's career.
 Denise Falzon of Exclaim! wrote, "After releasing a series of arguably mediocre albums that lacked the vigour and intensity of their early efforts, the band were joined once again by guitarist Rob Barrett for his first record with Cannibal Corpse in ten years.
 Coupled with production by Hate Eternal's Erik Rutan, the results were remarkable."
 Greg Pratt of Exclaim! wrote, "Everything about this album was right: maybe it was the timing, maybe it was that a lot of people who got into Cannibal Corpse as 15-year-olds were just ready for a perfect, solid death metal album from Cannibal at this point.
 Whatever it was, the band were firing on all cylinders, crafting a perfect example of few-frills Floridian death metal with just enough technicality to shut up anyone who considers complaining."

 In 2018, Kill was inducted into Decibel Magazine's Hall of Fame via a special Cannibal Corpse issue.
 Metal Hammer placed Kill at number 37 on its list of "The 50 best death metal albums ever", calling it the band's finest album.

-In 2021, Brad Sanders of Sterogum named Kill as the best Cannibal Corpse album.
+In 2021, Brad Sanders of Stereogum named Kill as the best Cannibal Corpse album.
 He wrote: "Almost two decades in, they had finally found a producer who could make their recorded work match the intensity of their peerless live show. [...]
 The band lived up to their new collaborator’s high standard, delivering 13 flawless songs.
 The solos are as liberated and wild as the riffs are disciplined and tight, and Corpsegrinder delivers the best vocal performance of his career.
 'Make Them Suffer' was even a minor MTV hit on the resurrected Headbanger’s Ball, putting Cannibal in front of a new generation of fans too young to have watched America get scandalized by Tomb Of The Mutilated.
 For once, the kids got the better end of the deal."